ChanJin0801/CabbagePrice-MachineLearning/README.md

 # CabbagePrice-tensorflow
-This is AI machine learning for predicting price of Korean cabagge.
+This is AI machine learning for predicting the price of Korean cabbage.

-You can predict future price of Korean cabbage fast and easily.
+You can predict the future price of Korean cabbage fast and easily.

 # copyright and reference
 Korean Weather Center: https://data.kma.go.kr/climate/StatisticsDivision/selectStatisticsDivision.do?pgmNo=158